This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 There are lots of things to do with kids in Chicago!
 One of our favorite things to do when visiting a new city is visiting their children’s museum.
 Chicago’s is located on the Navy Pier, so we headed there to escape the heat.
 We have been to many children’s museums all over the world and this wasn’t one of our favorites.
 Normally, we spend around 3 hours during a visit however after just one hour, Milana was done and I couldn’t blame her.
 For $14/person, I expected a lot more and it lacked a lot.
 The employees looked bored, were not engaging at all and the activities here weren’t very thought provoking.
 Milana’s favorite part was the art studio, where she made a cape for her Beanie Boo.
 It might be better for younger kids!

 After the museum, we walked around Navy Pier a bit and Milana wanted to ride the ferris wheel so we did.
 It’s air conditioned inside, so it was perfect!
+If you’re a first timer to Chicago, you mind find this list helpful with things to do on your first trip to the city.

 The next day, we headed to the Lincoln Park Zoo, which is free!
 Unfortunately because of the heat, most of the animals were nowhere to be seen.
 We walked around for a little bit and then headed to the children’s zoo to play inside.
 This zoo is super cute though so if you happen to get a cooler day, definitely come here and check it out!